 The demise of the Big Green House symbolizes the new era of the commercial district along 35th Ave NE with new architectural forms and the growing pains of becoming more and more citified with denser styles of housing.

 In coming years the small storefronts built in the 1940s along 35th Ave NE may be replaced with taller townhouse structures.
 Townhouses have none of the romance of the Big Green House but the lives of the people of Wedgwood, no matter what kind of housing they live in, will form the story of the neighborhood in coming years.

-The Future of 35th Project, a grant-funded neighborhood planning effort, was completed in 2014 and was presented to the Land Use Committee of City Council.
+The Future of 35th Project, a grant-funded neighborhood planning effort, was completed in 2014 and was presented to the Land Use Committee of City Council in February 2015.
 As of today we see that the work of community volunteers in planning and in asking City Council for better zoning in the commercial district along 35th Avenue NE, has been all for naught.
 What was wanted was appropriate zoning in Wedgwood’s commercial district to have storefronts instead of townhouses.
 City Council has been completely unresponsive to requests to support the business district along 35th Avenue NE.

 In the year 2018 another grass-roots effort has arisen called Save 35th Ave NE, to protest the removal of streetside parking in Wedgwood’s business district.
 We see that City of Seattle departments work against one another: while the City supposedly has an effort to support small businesses, the transportation department is destroying the business environment.
-The zoning, which should have been addressed by City Council and by the City’s construction and planning department, has never been addressed.
+The zoning, which should have been adjusted by City Council and by the City’s construction and planning department, has never been addressed.
 In the Wedgwood business district it is more profitable for developers to build dense clusters of townhouses as pictured below, rather than preserving the storefronts along 35th Avenue NE.